-The allocation of purchase consideration to assets and liabilities is not yet finalized.
-The allocation of the purchase price was based upon a preliminary valuation and our estimates and assumptions are subject to change within the measurement period (up to one year from the acquisition date).
+For Scaleform, Blue Ridge, Instructables, and MAP the allocation of purchase price consideration to the assets and liabilities is not yet finalized.
+The allocation of the purchase price consideration was based upon a preliminary valuation and our estimates and assumptions are subject to change within the measurement period (up to one year from the acquisition date).
 The primary areas of the preliminary purchase price allocation that are not yet finalized are amounts for income tax assets and liabilities, pending finalization of estimates and assumptions in respect of certain tax aspects of the transaction and residual goodwill.
-The fair values of the assets acquired and liabilities assumed by major class in the acquisition were recognized as follows: